Early warning

 Early-warning satellites

-With three satellites on orbit the system is said to be capable to provide continuous coverage of all potential missile launch areas.
+With four satellites on orbit the system is believed to be capable to provide continuous coverage of all potential missile launch areas.
 Reliable detection would probably require deployment of a full constellation of ten satellites, some of which will be deployed on geosynchronous orbits.

 The early-warning satellites were transmitting information in real time to the Western command centers at Serpukhov-15 (near Kurilovo, Kaluga oblast) and Eastern center near Komsomolsk-on-Amur.
 The information is processed there and transmitted to the command center in Solnechnogorsk.